canjs/can-model/docs/create.md

 persistent instances.

-@param {Object} ajaxSettings A [http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings settings] object that specifies the options available to pass to [can-util/dom/ajax/ajax].
+@param {Object} ajaxSettings A [http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings settings] object that specifies the options available to pass to [can-ajax].

 @body